Point of Ayre, Orkney

 Point of Ayre is a headland in the parish of Deerness, in the East Mainland of Orkney, Scotland.
-Overlooking the Copinsay Pass, it lies 4 miles (6 km) south of Mull Head, and around 10 miles from Kirkwall, the main town on the island.
+Overlooking the strait known as the Copinsay Pass, it lies 4 miles (6 km) south of Mull Head, and around 10 miles from Kirkwall, the main town on the island.

 At Point of Ayre is a seven-metre thick basalt lava flow.
 At its top surface are relict gas bubble holes now filled with carbonate.
 Lower down, the lava has weathered in an "onion-skin" or spheroidal pattern, which is an unusual feature in Orkney.